angular/angular/packages/core/src/render3/HOST.md

 ```

 In the above example the element `my-component` is a host element, because it has a _component_ and two _directives_ attached to it.
-The important thing to understand is that the `my-component` element is owned by `MyApp` not by `MyComponent`.
+The important thing to understand is that the `my-component` element is owned by `MyApp`, not by `MyComponent`.
 Ownership describes who is responsible for creating and destroying the element.
 (It is the responsibility of `MyApp` (not `MyComponent`) to create `my-component` element; `MyComponent` simply assumes that existing _host_ element exist and attaches itself to it.)

-## Why can't component create its own host?
+## Why can't a component create its own host?

 Host components exist for several reasons:
 - It is the way WebComponents work and Angular's mental model was modeled on WebComponents.
-- Host elements allow for composition of _component_ and _directives_ on a single element.
+- Host elements allow for composition of a _component_ and _directives_ on a single element.
 - Host element is needed for selectors.
   (Parent component declares a _host_ element and existing components and directives match the host element and attach to it.)
-- Host element is the context where host bindings and host listeners are executed on.
+- Host element is the context on which host bindings and host listeners are executed.

 ## Explicit vs Implicit Host Elements